prs-eth/Marigold/README.md

   - `--ensemble_size`: Number of inference passes in the ensemble.
 For LCM `ensemble_size` is more important than `denoise_steps`.
 Default: ~~10~~ 5 (for LCM).
   - `--denoise_steps`: Number of denoising steps of each inference pass.
 For the original (DDIM) version, it's recommended to use 10-50 steps, while for LCM 1-4 steps.
 Default: ~~10~~ 4 (for LCM).

-- `--half_precision`: Run with half-precision (16-bit float) to reduce VRAM usage, might lead to suboptimal result.

 - By default, the inference script resizes input images to the *processing resolution*, and then resizes the prediction back to the original resolution.
 This gives the best quality, as Stable Diffusion, from which Marigold is derived, performs best at 768x768 resolution.

   - `--processing_res`: the processing resolution; set 0 to process the input resolution directly.
 Default: 768.
   - `--output_processing_res`: produce output at the processing resolution instead of upsampling it to the input resolution.
 Default: False.
   - `--resample_method`: resampling method used to resize images and depth predictions.
 This can be one of `bilinear`, `bicubic` or `nearest`.
 Default: `bilinear`.

+- `--half_precision` or `--fp16`: Run with half-precision (16-bit float) to reduce VRAM usage, might lead to suboptimal result.
 - `--seed`: Random seed can be set to ensure additional reproducibility.
 Default: None (using current time as random seed).
 - `--batch_size`: Batch size of repeated inference.
 Default: 0 (best value determined automatically).
 - `--color_map`: [Colormap](https://matplotlib.org/stable/users/explain/colors/colormaps.html) used to colorize the depth prediction.
 Default: Spectral.
 Set to `None` to skip colored depth map generation.